List of Miracleman characters: Jason Oakey

-Fearful of nuclear war, the nine-year old Jason keeps a stash of resources (including a spud gun, custard creams, Rothmans cigarettes, issues of Health and Efficiency and oven foil to make an anti-radiation suit) in a tree in Epping Forest.
+Fearful of nuclear war, the nine-year old Jason keeps a stash of resources in a tree in Epping Forest.
 He is teased at school by one Gary Watts, who calls him "Annie Oakley".
-Checking his supplies he meets Miracleman.
+Checking his supplies, he meets Miracleman.
 While Jason is initially sceptical of Miracleman's sexuality and power, a demonstration soon convinces him and the boy asks Miracleman to protect them from any nuclear war, with Miracleman promising to do his best before leaving.
 Jason subsequently becomes friends with Garry and two other friends called Dave and Sharon, frequently joining them on trips to West End London market stalls.
-However, while he had planned to do so in August 1985 he and his sister Stephanie were instead sent to stay with their Aunt Millie in Hawking-on-Sea.
-This unwittingly saved his life from Kid Miracleman; Sharon and Dave were killed but never identified, while Garry was impaled on a church weather vane, a visual that featured prominently in Stanley Kubrick's documentary Veneer.
-After Miracleman's rise to power he told no-one of their meeting, worried it would be misinterpreted as an attempt to make himself look important.
-He eventually tells a woman from Nepal he finds through Miraclewoman's match-making service, shortly after losing his virginity to her.
+However, while he had planned to do so in August 1985, he and his sister Stephanie were instead sent to stay with their aunt Millie in Hawking-on-Sea.
+This unwittingly saved his life from Kid Miracleman; Sharon and Dave were killed but never identified, while Garry was impaled on a church weather vane.
+After Miracleman's rise to power he told no one of their meeting, worried it would be misinterpreted as an attempt to make himself look important.
+He eventually tells a lover from Nepal he finds through Miraclewoman's match-making service, shortly after losing his virginity to them.
 Jason later visits the London carnival, where he and his partner trade t-shirts of the Miracleman family with others.